firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-57-july-2018/2018-07-03-rules-for-communing-with-spirits.md

 teaser: "My abuela told me that there was such a thing as being too chismosa, that I shouldn’t go looking for things that weren’t there.
 At the time, she didn’t know about what Caro and I did on our days off…"
 author-img: christopher-r-alonso.jpg
 author-bio: | Christopher R. Alonso was born in Miami to a Cuban family.
 He is a student of fiction at the Northeast Ohio MFA program, the current fiction editor at _Jenny Magazine_, and has contributed to the _Miami Rail_.
 He enjoys dancing flamenco and playing the piano.
 Find him on Twitter [@Chrisralonso](https://www.twitter.com/Chrisralonso).
+art: rules-for-communing-with-spirits.png
+caption: "Two figures see each other through a crowd."
+artist: Charis Loke
+artist-img: charis-loke.jpg
+artist-bio: |
+  Charis Loke is an illustrator and educator based in Malaysia.
+She makes pictures that evoke a sense of wonder and curiosity, believing that art matters, stories matter, and the two can bring people together.
+Her art and writing can be found at [charisloke.com](http://charisloke.com).
 proofread: true
 ---